• Skip to primary navigation

 Q: Are there standards for thermistors similar to those for RTDs and thermocouples?

-A: Unlike thermocouples and RTDs, which have industry and regulatory standards for resistance versus temperature and other vital attributes, thermistors are not standardized and are much more linked to their vendor.
+Unlike thermocouples and RTDs, which have industry and regulatory standards for resistance vs. temperature and other vital attributes, thermistors are not standardized and are much more linked to their vendor.
 This has not stopped their adoption in suitable applications.

 Thermistor performance

-Q: What’s the temperature-versus-resistance transfer function of a thermistor?
+Q: What’s the temperature vs. resistance transfer function of a thermistor?

-A: Each thermistor material provides a different resistance versus.
-Temperature curve.
-Some materials provide better stability, while others have higher resistances so that they can be fabricated into larger or smaller thermistors.
+Each thermistor material provides a different resistance vs. temperature curve.
+Some materials provide better stability, while others have higher resistance so that they can be fabricated into larger or smaller thermistors.

 Q: What is a top-tier performance parameter for a thermistor?